-If you believe that all the power inside you has to offer to humanity is to just work hard to make someone else rich, being your boss, the bank or you name it, and feed yourself until you die, then, who is actually being selfish?
+If you believe that all the power inside you has to offer to humanity is to just work hard to make someone else rich, be your boss, the bank or you name it, and feed yourself until you die, then, who is being selfish?

-What I learned along the trip so far, is that I can set goals, picture them in my head and achieve them, by reverse engineering.
+I learned along the trip so far that I can set goals, picture them in my head and achieve them, by reverse engineering.
 The only problem was that my goals were not NEARLY as big as they should have been.

 Think of your current goals.
 If you don't have any, please make.
 You cannot achieve something that is not there to achieve.
 Multiply these goals by 10.

-The result is probably still only a fraction of what you can achieve, but nevertheless, picture it in your head.
-Picture it so vividly that you can actually touch it, feel it, smell it.
+The result is probably still only a fraction of what you can achieve, but picture it in your head.
+Picture it so vividly that you can touch it, feel it, smell it.